• Home

 • Member Interactions with Others

 Rules related to the use of Association property, including the pickleball courts, are developed by or with the approval of the Association.
-The Club can create and enforce its own rules during Club events only, such as ladder play, tournaments and training classes.
-All rules related to open play (drop-in and reservable courts) are determined by the Association.
+The Club can create and enforce its own rules during Club events only, such as ladder play, tournaments, and training classes.
+All rules related to open play (drop-in and reservations of courts) are determined by the Association.

 It is the responsibility of Association staff to enforce their rules related to Association property.
 Individual residents have neither the authority nor responsibility to enforce those rules.